pdietrich/mapiator/index.md

 Mapiator is a online mapping application like <a href="http://maps.google.com">Google Maps</a> or
 <a href="http://openlayers.org">Openlayers</a>.
 You can use it without any charge.

+It was created by Patrick Dietrich in February 2009.

 Test it:

 <div id="map" style="width:660px; height:300px; position:relative; margin-left:50px;">